-- the extent to which the application recognizes the role of the courts in ensuring complete records. - the extent to which the proposal appears reasonable in light of the applicant's current level of system development and statutory framework. - the technical feasibility of the proposal.
+- the extent to which the application recognizes the role of the courts in ensuring complete records. - the extent to which the proposal appears reasonable in light of the applicant's current level of system development and statutory framework. - the extent to which the application demonstrates the technical feasibility of the proposed task(s) and details the specific implementation plan to achieve the intended deliverables.

-(3) Capabilities/Competencies (30%)
+(3) Capabilities/Competencies (25%)